 Five Reasons You Should Have an Internal Audit

-By Claire Pahlmeyer, Senior Associate
+By Claire Pahlmeyer, Manager

 There are a multitude of reasons why an internal audit function can benefit an organization.
 They include assisting with decisions and controlling risk around turnover, evaluating high-risk ventures, performing routine check-ins, staying current with compliance requirements, and assisting an organization or department during a period of change.
 Whether you have ever thought about implementing an internal audit function or not, here are five reasons why it might be a good fit for you.